-The City of West Des Moines' budget is increasingly difficult to balance due to the growing number of beneficial projects, which our departments have identified and are included in the proposed budget document for review by the City's policy makers.
+The City of West Des Moines' budget is increasingly difficult to balance due to the growing number of beneficial services.
+Our departments have identified supplemental services/projects which are included in the proposed budget document for review by the City's policy makers.